 This is just neat because it’s a way to make popcorn that won’t smell up your microwave.

-5. The Instant Pot can make cheesecake!
+Instant Pot can make cheesecake!

 Really?
 I can’t wait to try the pumpkin cheesecake recipe (at the bottom of this post) for Thanksgiving this year.